José Ignacio Cabrujas: Early years

 José Ignacio Cabrujas spent his childhood in the Caracas neighborhood of Catia.
 His parents were José Ramón Cabruja Esteso and Matilde Lofiego of Cabruja.
 His original name is "Cabruja" so he was changed when the a story emerged during his tenure in the Teatro Universitario (TU).
 The confusion arises from the renowned journalist Lorenzo Batallán, who published a note on the Cabrujas' performance at TU, adding an "S".
 Apparently the young actor was pleased and decided to continue using the 'S', so he came to be known as "José Ignacio Cabrujas."

 Career

 After reading Les Misérables by Victor Hugo as a youth, he decided to be a writer.
-In fact, he couldn't stop crying and was so involved in his exaltation that he said: "This is what I want to do in life; these letters, these pages have produced in me all this emotion ...it's a miracle; I want to be part of that miracle."
+In fact, he could not stop crying and was so involved in his exaltation that he said: "This is what I want to do in life; these letters, these pages have produced in me all this emotion ...it's a miracle; I want to be part of that miracle."

 In 1956, thanks to a grant, he began studying law at the Universidad Central de Venezuela.
 After two years of studying law, his second brother, Francisco Cabrujas, was born (Today, he is involved in film and soap opera's scoring).
 But José Ignacio's sudden entrance in the university theater revealed his true vocation, and so he left the University.